-- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annex B of the DfE (2022) guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate action.
-Staff should have an understanding of the specific safeguarding issues outlined in part 1 of the DfE (2022) guidance KCSIE e.g. fabricated or induced illnesses, faith abuse.
+- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annex B of the guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate action.
+Staff should have an understanding of the specific safeguarding issues outlined in part 1 of the guidance KCSIE e.g. fabricated or induced illnesses, faith abuse.
 Staff should be aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting can put children in danger.
-Staff should be alert to the signs of peer on peer abuse and take appropriate action. - Recognise that any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education health care plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child - Report any concerns about a child's welfare without delay to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead or, in their absence, the Deputy Head. - Ensure that they record their concerns using the school's agreed reporting procedure (appendix 1) in a contemporaneous fashion.
+Staff should be alert to the signs of child on child abuse and take appropriate action. - Recognise that children's behaviour is a form of communication and may be an indicator that they are suffering harm or that they have been traumatised by abuse - Recognise that any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education health care plan) - is a young carer - is showing signs of being drawn in to - anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child - Report any concerns about a child's welfare without delay to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead or, in their absence, the Deputy Head. - Ensure that they record their concerns using the school's agreed reporting procedure (appendix 1) in a contemporaneous fashion.
 The child's voice will be made clearly evident. - Ensure that concerns relating to children remain confidential and are only shared with the appropriate safeguarding staff.